Protecting students if universities close

 Consultation on student protection directions

-We are currently consulting on a new approach to enable us to intervene more quickly and in a targeted way when we consider that a university or college is at increased risk of leaving the higher education sector.
+We have consulted on a new approach to enable us to intervene more quickly and in a targeted way when we consider that a university or college is at increased risk of leaving the higher education sector.
 This is in addition to the requirements we already have regarding student protection plans.

 The aim of our proposals is to make sure students are better protected if their university or college is at risk of exiting the market, for example if it needed to close.